betterscientificsoftware/bssw.io/Articles/Blog/2024-01-14-k8s-security.md

 - If you are using Kubernetes for managing scientific workloads, please inspect for security misconfigurations in your Kubernetes configuration files.
 Consider applying code review practices.
 - There exists a wide range of tools, such as [Trivy](https://trivy.dev/), [SLI-Kube](https://hub.docker.com/repository/docker/akondrahman/sli-kube/general), and [ValidKube](https://validkube.com/).
 Please consider using any or multiple of these tools to automatically detect security misconfigurations, and later repair them.
-- If you are using a CI/CD pipeline, please add checks that will automatically detect instances of security misconfigurations, and stop the build/deploy process if there exists security misconfigurations in configuration files.
+- When using a CI/CD pipeline, please add checks that will automatically detect instances of security misconfigurations, and stop the build/deploy process if there exists security misconfigurations in configuration files.

 ### Author bio